 You want a utensil that is not too flexible so you can cleanly manage your food is a must.
 You should also have a utensil that can be rested against the side of the hot pan if required.
 One made from hardened stainless steel with a quality wooden handle will achieve this for you.

 Safety is important when choosing your utensil.
-Cast iron gets hot, so depending upon the cooking pots’ size, shape, and depth you may require long-handled utensils.
-A sturdy well-made utensil that can carry the weight of the food items being turned or stirred as well as a wooden handle to stop you from getting burnt is a must.
+Cast iron gets hot, so depending upon the cooking pots’ size, shape, and depth, you may require long-handled utensils.
+A sturdy, well-made utensil that can carry the weight of the food items being turned or stirred and a wooden handle to stop you from getting burnt is a must.

-Know you know what to look for here are my top choices for the best utensils to use with your cast-iron cookware.
+Now that you know what to look for, here are my top choices for the best cast iron skillets and cookware utensils.

-This is range is not limited to this heavy-duty spatula check out the large range of utensils by visiting the exclusive Mercer Culinary Store – here…
+This range is not limited to this heavy-duty spatula.
+Check out the large range of utensils by visiting the exclusive Mercer Culinary Store.

-The Mannkitchen spatula’s heavy-gauge steel is designed to withstand the toughest cooking tasks.
-The straight edge allows for even cast-iron skillet surface leveling, while the precision beveled tip releases food with ease!
-It can be used to flip pancakes, eggs, or burgers without breaking them apart!
+The Mannkitchen spatula is made of heavy-gauge steel designed to withstand the toughest cooking tasks.
+The straight edge allows even cast-iron skillet surface leveling, while the precision beveled edge easily releases food!
+It can flip pancakes, eggs, or burgers without breaking them apart!

-It is perfectly balanced and weighted for smooth scraping and easy maneuvering, so it won’t flex when you need to scrape the bottom of a heavy cast-iron skillet or grill.
-Continuing the ease of use the handle is made from heat-resistant hardwood.
+It is perfectly balanced and weighted for smooth scraping and easy maneuvering, so it won’t flex when scraping the bottom of a heavy cast-iron skillet or grill.
+Continuing the ease of use, the handle is made from heat-resistant hardwood.

-After years of use, cast iron skillets can develop uneven cooking surfaces that make it difficult to get an even sear on your meat or vegetables.
+After years of use, cast iron skillets can develop uneven cooking surfaces, making it difficult to get an even sear on your meat or vegetables.
 This heavy-duty stainless steel spatula is designed with a wide surface area and perfectly flat edge to level out these cooking surfaces so you can achieve restaurant-quality sears every time!

-The heavy-duty high-quality stainless steel is accentuated with hard maple handles and durable brass rivets.
-Your hands are safe from excessive heat with the unique fully enclosed maple handles.
+The heavy-duty, high-quality stainless steel is accentuated with hard maple handles and durable brass rivets.
+With the unique, fully enclosed maple handles, your hands are safe from excessive heat.

 Included is a built-in bottle opener.
 The tongs are dishwasher safe and will not rust or peel, even after years of use.